rainmanh/jumpscale_core8/docs/AYS/AYS-Portal.md

 The **Service Details** page shows information pertinent to a service instance.

-It gives a link to the service template used to install.
+It gives a link to the actor template used to install.

 The code editor gives a handy way to edit/configure the service instance.